Adaptive Domain Inference Attack with Concept Hierarchy: Adaptive Domain Inference Attack

 \section{Adaptive Domain Inference Attack}

-The proposed attack aims to directly identify the classes of records in a dataset pool that are similar to the training data of the target model.
+The proposed attack aims to directly identify the classes of records in a data pool similar to the training data of the target model.
 The extracted samples can be used as auxiliary data in model-based attacks.
-We begin by discussing the threat model, then define the domain inference problem, and present our attacks in detail.
+We first discuss the threat model, then briefly describe the record-level LiRA domain inference attack (LDI), and finally present the motivation and detail of ADI.